 Phenolic Tips

 Phenolic tips are most often used on break and jump cues.
-This is because they are super hard, hold up very well to power shots, and transfer the most amount of power.
+They’re super hard — they hold up to heavy power shots and transfer more energy to the cue ball than leather.
 Phenolic tips hold up very well and don’t have to be replaced often.
 However they don’t hold chalk as well as leather tips, so they shouldn’t be used on playing cues.

 Ferrule